Chile

 Case management

-As at August 2025, a pilot tool named ‘Justa’ is being tested by a team of judges, administrators, and technical advisors at the Juzgado de Letras y Garantía de Mulchén (Court of Letters and Guarantees of Mulchén), which handles criminal cases among others.
+As at March 2026, a pilot tool named ‘Justa’ is being tested by a team of judges, administrators, and technical advisors at the Juzgado de Letras y Garantía de Mulchén (Court of Letters and Guarantees of Mulchén), which handles criminal cases among others.
 It aims to speed up judicial workflows by assisting with internal tasks such as transcribing audio, drafting summaries, generating hearing minutes, and processing legal documents.
 This system is expanding to other courts, including a chamber of the Supreme Court.

 Other pilots include automated transcription and document analysis in local courts, such as Mulchén.